-When preparing your annual operating budget for a water or sewer district, set aside moneys in a capital or repair reserve fund to be used for costs for future capital projects or certain repairs.
+When preparing your annual operating budget for a water or sewer district, consider setting aside money in a capital or repair reserve fund to be used for future capital projects or certain repair costs.
 Planning today and saving incrementally can help reduce the financial impact of such expenses on your annual budget.

-Establishing and funding allowable reserve funds for a specific intended purpose can smooth out spikes in both the annual budget and the real property tax levy.
+Establishing and funding allowable reserve funds for a specific intended purpose can smooth out spikes in both expenditures and revenues.
 Saving for future capital needs can also reduce or eliminate interest and debt issuance costs.

 Develop a Written Policy

-Boards should develop a written policy that explains why money is being set aside in a reserve.
+Governing boards should develop a written policy that explains why money is being set aside in a reserve.
 It should also document the reserve’s financial objectives, estimated funding levels and the conditions under which funds will be used.
-Establish a reserve fund with a clear intent or plan about its future purpose.
-The fund should not merely be a "parking lot" for an excess fund balance.
+Reserves should be established with a clear intent or plan about its future purpose and not merely a "parking lot" for excess fund balance.

 Establish a Capital Reserve Funds

-- Type of improvement, such as land or buildings, or a type of equipment, such as sewer or water system maintenance equipment or machinery.
-Equipment, including vehicles, machinery, and apparatus, must have a defined "period of probable usefulness" (see Local Finance Law Section 11.00).
-This type of capital reserve doesn’t require a stated estimated maximum cost.
+- Type of improvement, such as land or buildings, or type of equipment, such as sewer or water system maintenance equipment or machinery.
+Equipment, including vehicles, machinery, and apparatus, must have a defined "period of probable usefulness" (see New York State Local Finance Law Section 11.00).
+This type of capital reserve does not require a stated estimated maximum cost.

 Establish a Repair Reserve Fund